richardschoen/QshOni/README.md

 **IFSFILE** - IFS file for stdout results.
 Needs to be specified if IFSSTDOUT = *YES.

 **IFSOPT** - IFS file option. *REPLACE = replace stdout IFS file. *ADD = Add to stdout IFS file.

+**CCSID** - When using the iToolkit component for command access, I originally had some issues with CL commands not working correctly.
+However I don't currently remember exactly why.
+This may have been solved, however I recommend still passing a value of 37 unless you are in a non US country.
+If you set to `*SAME`, the CCSID will stay the same as your current job with no change.

 **PRTSPLF** - This option holds the name of the spool file used when PRTSTDOUT = *YES.
 It's a nice way to customize the stdout log prints. ***Default = QSHEXECLOG***